• Skip to primary navigation

 I wanted the darkest, chocolatiest ice cream I could find, and so naturally Jeni’s was the one that ended up being exactly what I wanted–as usual, her recipes require no eggs, which is already a major plus in my book, but despite that they turn out magically fluffy, light, and scoopable, with a purer and deeper flavor on an egg-free canvas.

-Jeni’s recipe requires two types of chocolate, which you’d think would be enough if you were anyone other than me, but here is where I got a litle distracted.
+Jeni’s recipe requires two types of chocolate, which you’d think would be enough if you were anyone other than me, but here is where I got a little distracted.
 On the way to brownie ice cream we took a slight detour and ended up at mochi brownie bits.
 I can’t say I’m sorry.
 Chocolate mochi at room temperature has even more of that tender, pillow-like lightness that makes it chewy and delicious frozen.
-Chocolate makes my typical mochi recipe a bit less pliable than usual and a bit more tender, but as frozen it made no difference, and the contrast between the dark, chewy mochi bits and sweet chocolate ice cream (Jeni’s, who else) was just what we were looking for.
+Chocolate makes my typical mochi recipe a bit less pliable than usual and a bit more tender, but as frozen it made no difference, and the contrast between the dark, chewy mochi bits and sweet chocolate ice cream was just what we were looking for.

-Finally (since I was off the rails anyway) I decided to gild the lily with black sesame fudge sauce, which adds a dark, bitter toastiness that compliments the chocolate in the best way (a flavor combination I’ve been smitten with ever since this loaf in my cookbook).
+Finally, this is by no means necessary, but I decided to gild the lily with black sesame fudge sauce, which adds a dark, bitter toastiness that compliments the chocolate in the best way (a flavor combination I’ve been smitten with ever since this loaf in my cookbook).
 But you can be reasonable and just have it as is–in these dog days of summer, it is perfect either way.

-double chocolate mochi bit ice cream with black sesame fudge sauce
+Printdouble chocolate mochi bit ice cream with black sesame fudge sauce

 Chocolate ice cream base based on the inimitable Jeni’s, which I love because it lets you skip all the coddling of an egg-based ice cream, yet never fails to yield a dreamily fluffy, scoopable ice cream.
 Fudge sauce based on Smitten Kitchen.